CTurt/Cinoop/README.md

 **Sound:** None,

-**Games:** It is unlikely that any games are playable yet.
-Cinoop used to be able to reach the menu screen of Tetris using a dirty hack, but it no longer works in the latest update.
+**Games:** Cinoop can reach the menu screen of Tetris using a dirty hack; it is unlikely that any games are playable yet.

 ![Running Tetris](tetris.png)